 4. Asking feedback from customers

-Asking feedback works manifold on your business strategy.
+Ask feedback works manifold on your business strategy.
 First of all, customers will know that you value them.
-Secondly, you can have their opinions to improve your business.
+And secondly, you can have their opinions to improve your business.

 If you are running an e-commerce business, you can ask customers feedback through product review requests.
 So, If you are into service-based business, ask their feedback through surveys.

 5. Send regular re-engagement emails

 Pull back your old customers or your leads back who are not in touch with your business.
 Also, you can use a CRM tool to track customer engagement.
 This way, you can reduce your workload by setting up retention emails when a customer has not engaged with your brand for a long time.

 You may also encounter some cases; when a customer unsubscribes from your services, you can send re-engagement emails to allow them to change their mind.
-For example – If a customer unsubscribers to your services, you can ask them to restart their membership again with a link through email marketing.
+For example – If a customer unsubscribers to your services, you can ask them to restart their membership again with a link through heatmap email marketing.

 6. Reconnect with the segmented audience

 You can segment your audience based on various factors such as age, occupation, geographic location, behavioral attributes, etc. It is the best way to pitch the offers to your different buyer groups.
 You can’t sell out a product to all of your audience.
-Therefore, divide your extensive database and create an engaging email marketing content strategy based on the segmented data.
+Divide your extensive database and create an engaging email marketing content strategy based on the segmented data.

 Note: Send relevant emails to the customers at the right time and increase your CTR rates and engagement rates.

-It’s essential to keep your database updated and segmented apart from building up more customer retention strategies through email marketing.
+It’s essential to keep your database updated and segmented apart from building up more customer retention strategies through heatmap email marketing.
 You can achieve the goal very well by evaluating the performance of your marketing campaigns.